CISSP certification – The ultimate guide [updated 2021]

 It’s also important to understand a couple of other things.
 First, time is limited when it comes to getting your endorsement.
 You’ll need to have your endorsement completed within nine months of passing the CISSP exam or you’ll have to retake the test (and pay the fees again).

-It pays to think about your connections prior to taking the test and, if you do not know any members of the organization currently, cultivate some contacts within the organization beforehand.
+It pays to think about your connections before taking the test and if you do not know any members of the organization currently, cultivate some contacts within the organization beforehand.
 In a worst-case scenario, the organization itself can act as your endorser.

 You should also understand that the organization regularly audits a random number of those who pass the exam.
-They have this to say about audits.
-“A percentage of the candidates who pass an (ISC)2 examination and submit endorsements will be randomly subjected for audit and required to submit additional information, as required, for verification.”
+They have this to say about audits: “A percentage of the candidates who pass an (ISC)² examination and submit endorsements will be randomly subjected for audit and required to submit additional information, as required, for verification.
 You will be notified via email if your application is selected for audit.
+CISSP concentrations do not require an endorser.
+Current members may access the full (ISC)² endorsement policy here.”

 What are the candidate background qualifications?

-- Have you ever been convicted of a felony, a crime based on dishonesty (felony or misdemeanor involving lying) or a Court Martial in military service, or is there a felony charge now pending against you?
+- Have you ever been convicted of a felony, a crime based on dishonesty (felony or misdemeanor involving lying) or a court-martial in military service or is there a felony charge now pending against you?
+(Omit minor traffic violations and offenses prosecuted in juvenile court.)

 - Have you ever been involved, or publicly identified, with criminal hackers or hacking?

-- Have you ever had a professional license, certification, membership or registration revoked, or have you ever been censured or disciplined by any professional organization or government agency?
+- Have you ever had a professional license, certification, membership or registration revoked?
+Have you ever been censured or disciplined by any professional organization or government agency?

-- Have you ever been known by any other name, alias, or pseudonym?
+- Have you ever been known by any other name, alias or pseudonym?
+(Omit user identities or screen names with which you were publicly identified.
+Also omit name changes due to marriage or adoption.)

 Make sure that you resolve any potential conflicts so that your background check is clean and you do not raise any red flags during this process.